- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30024_area_studies.rev.1451945934.png)"/>

 - The on-site supervisor must understand that interns are earning academic credit and consequently must perform duties that apply or expand skills or knowledge learned at Lake Forest College.

-- The on-site supervisor must submit to the Internship Supervisor a letter that offers the student an internship and includes a written job description.
+- The on-site supervisor must submit to the Internship Supervisor/Internship Specialist a letter that offers the student an internship and includes a written job description.
 The letter must be on company letterhead and must be signed by the on-site supervisor.

-- The on-site supervisor must meet regularly with the intern to evaluate the intern’s progress and to assess the appropriateness of the intern’s duties, reporting this information to the Internship Supervisor at least monthly.
+- The on-site supervisor must meet regularly with the intern to evaluate the intern’s progress and to assess the appropriateness of the intern’s duties, reporting this information to the Internship Supervisor/Internship Specialist at least monthly.

-- At the end of the internship, the on-site supervisor must submit to the Internship Supervisor a written evaluation of the student’s performance.
+- At the end of the internship, the on-site supervisor must submit to the Internship Supervisor/Internship Specialist a written evaluation of the student’s performance.
 The evaluation must include a description of the duties performed by the intern as well as the intern’s level of performance and progress during the internship.

-- The Internship Supervisor must maintain regular contact with the intern and the intern’s on-site supervisor, either in-person, by telephone, or e-mail.
+- The Internship Supervisor/Internship Specialist must maintain regular contact with the intern and the intern’s on-site supervisor, either in-person, by telephone, or e-mail.

-- The Director of Internships will maintain a master list of the Internship Supervisors, the on-site supervisors, and the students assigned to them.
+- The Director of Internships will maintain a master list of the Internship Supervisor/Internship Specialists, the on-site supervisors, and the students assigned to them.

 (Approved by the Faculty, April 11, 1984, amended May 8, 1992, March 3, 1993, April 4, 2001, June 25, 2004, and September 14, 2007)